wlsf82/gitlab-cypress/README.md

 ### Interactive mode

-Run `npx cypress open`, then click 'Run all specs' to run the tests in interactive mode.
+Run `npx cypress open`, then click '**Run all specs**' to run the tests in interactive mode.
 You should see something like the below gif.

 > Another option is run click in a specific test file to run it only.